HarpyWar/nfsuserver/README.md

 # Need For Speed: Underground Server

-This server was developed by (3 PriedeZ)[http://3priedez.net]
+This server was initially developed by [3 PriedeZ](http://3priedez.net)

-It doesn't support NFSU2, only NFSU.
+It doesn't support NFSU2, only first NFSU.

 ## Server Configuration